Bruno Gazzotti: 2000 onwards

 Gazzotti continued drawing Soda until 2005, with "Apocalypse Code", the series' 12th album.
 This was despite him saying, shortly after the comic's release, "I should normally continue the series, as we have found an agreement to continue that satisfies everyone."
 The comic was later continued by Tome and Dan Verlinden.

-In January 2006, he and writer Fabien Vehlmann released the first episode of a new saga, Seuls, about a group of teenagers who try surviving in a world where adults have disappeared.
+In January 2006, he and writer Fabien Vehlmann released the first episode of a new saga, Seuls, about a group of teenagers who try surviving in a mysterious world where adults have disappeared.
 It was very successfully both commercially and critically.